 Within months of starting his venture, Neil had secured approved supplier status with many of the elite national and international construction brands still operating today, however the wake of the banking crisis decimated the U.K. construction industry, and so he elected to re-enter education with the goal of studying law, whereupon he commenced his legal studies in 2013 before proudly graduating in autumn 2016 with his LL.B.
 (Hons) law degree.

 While at university, Neil discovered a natural affinity with a subject that garnered respect from his faculty tutors and a recommendation to remain in the field of written research.
-Since that time, Neil has written and published his first law study support book and aims to firmly secure himself in the writing and research field of domestic jurisdictions across all countries.
+Since that time, Neil has written and published his first law study support book and now aims to firmly secure himself in the consultative field of domestic law in multiple jurisdictions.